maidsafe/QA/CONTRIBUTING.md

 Contributors and users can get support through the following official channels:
 * GitHub issues: Log an issue in the repository where you require support.
-* [SAFE Network Forum](https://safenetforum.org/): Join our community forum, say hi, and discuss your support needs and questions with likeminded people.
+* [Safe Network Forum](https://safenetforum.org/): Join our community forum, say hi, and discuss your support needs and questions with likeminded people.
-* [SAFE Dev Forum](https://forum.safedev.org/): Need to get technical with other developers?
+* [Safe Dev Forum](https://forum.safedev.org/): Need to get technical with other developers?
 Join our developer forum and post your thoughts and questions.
-* [SAFE Network chat rooms](https://safenetforum.org/t/safe-network-chat-rooms/26070): The General chat room is a good place to ask for help.
+* [Safe Network chat rooms](https://safenetforum.org/t/safe-network-chat-rooms/26070): The General chat room is a good place to ask for help.
 There is also a Development chat room for more technical discussion.